Deep Sky Astrophotography Equipment

 German Equatorial Mount

-This is a modestly priced GEM (German Equatorial Mount) that has a earned solid reputation among astrophotographers.
+The Sky-Watcher HEQ5 pictured on the left is a modestly priced GEM (German Equatorial Mount) that has earned solid reputation among astrophotographers.
 This mount provides extremely high precision tracking, with a built-in autoguider port.
+I have since upgraded to the larger EQ6-R Pro version of this telescope mount.

 Dependable and Stable